Beyond its culinary and medicinal uses, mint also plays a crucial role as a companion plant in the garden.

 Takeaway

-When it comes to mint companion vegetables, flowers, etc., give thoughtful consration to each species’ growth habits, nutrient requirements, and interactions.
+When choosing companion plants for mint, think about their growth habits, nutrient needs, and how they interact with each other.
 By choosing beneficial companions and avoiding bad pairings, gardeners can foster thriving gardens.